Specialized cancer care close to home

 Fairview Ridges Hospital is designed to be a comfortable, caring place for you and your family.
 We provide family centered care, private inpatient rooms and convenient family lounges equipped with computers and the Internet.
 We also provide social service support as well as individual and family counseling services to help you and your family handle the life changes that come with a cancer diagnosis.
 Our multidisciplinary programs bring together the best in medical care and technology to help prevent, diagnose and treat all types of cancer.

 Commission on Cancer accredited

 Fairview Ridges Hospital is also an accredited Community Hospital Cancer Program by the American College of Surgeons Commission on Cancer.
 In 2009, Fairview Ridges Hospital received an Outstanding Achievement award from the commission for its leadership as a Community Hospital Cancer Program.

-For a more detailed review, view Fairview Ridges Hospital’s 2013 Public Reporting of Outcomes on Squamous Cell Cancer of the Head and Neck.
-You can also view the 2012 Public Reporting of Outcomes (PDF) on Colorectal Cancer Care and the 2011 report on Breast Cancer Care (PDF).
+For a more detailed review, view Fairview Ridges Hospital’s 2014 Public Reporting of Outcomes for breast cancer.
+You can also view the 2013 Public Reporting of Outcomes (PDF) on squamous cell cancer of the head and neck, 2012 Public Reporting of Outcomes (PDF) on colorectal cancer care and the 2011 report on Breast Cancer Care (PDF).

 Latino Colorectal Cancer Awareness Program